aikhour/Ecom-RESTful-CRUD-API/README.md

-# An Ecommerce CRUD API abdiing by RESTful standards
+# An Ecommerce RESTful API
+This API applies HTTP methods to CRUD operations on a postgresql database.
+Completely headless, so the use of a HTTP request maker like Postman is recommended.

+This project does NOT yet include the SQL statements for setup.

 Date started: 6.11.25
+Last updated: 10.11.25

-Uses application of models, dotenv and API endpoints as practice for the developer.
+This project is API creation practice for the developer.